wamdam/zonefile/README.md

 `ZONE_TPL` to reflect your SOA and NS entries.

-If you expect interesting other subdomains which should be scanned, just add them to the list of `DEFAULT_SUBDOMAINS`.
+If you expect interesting other subdomains which should be scanned, just add them to the list of `DEFAULT_LABELS`.

-The `DEFAULT_SUBSUBDOMAINS` will be prepended to any existing subdomain, so for example the `_domainkey` subsubdomain will be tried as `_domainkey.sub.domain.com`.
+The `DEFAULT_2NDLABELS` will be prepended to any existing subdomain, so for example the `_domainkey` subsubdomain will be tried as `_domainkey.sub.domain.com`.
 Just extend that list to your needs.